 Real or Fake?

 This is a contentious issue.
 With multiple outdoor stores and every second door opening to a travel agency and gear store duo it’s rather difficult to tell what is fake and what is not.
+I spent a full morning exploring the stores and touching all the outdoor jackets.
+Some were really amazing fakes and most people wouldn’t be able to tell the difference in their outdoor gear choices.
 The first indicator is the price.
 Stupidly low prices generally mean that the item is a fake.
 Now if you’re only needing a jumper or pants short term then you might want to consider the lower budget item.
 Especially if it’s an emergency purchase while you are waiting for your bag to find it’s way back to you.
 It’s an ethical dilemma that you and your wallet will need to discuss.

 Northface seems to be the number one brand that is counterfeit in Asia and sent across the seas to South America.
 But don’t be surprised when you see Mammut, Quecha and Columbia all on sale for crazy cheap.
 We found a store that retails ALL the fake things.
 Even some hippy Lululemon yoga wear tops.
 All albeit without the infamous Lululemon price tag.